-In their effort to be “more sensitive” toward the “diverse population” of its student body, Robious Middle School in Virginia notified parents that their renamed “Winter” program would be stripped of Christmas songs containing the name of Jesus.
+In their effort to be “more sensitive” toward the “diverse population” of schools across America, parents that their renamed “Winter” program will be stripped of Christmas songs containing the name of Jesus.

-According to one teacher, a few students “weren’t comfortable” singing songs about Jesus.
+According to educators, a few students “weren’t comfortable” singing songs about Jesus.

 How ironic!
 Do public school educators not realize that excluding Jesus while claiming they are promoting diversity is an oxymoron?

 If they want to teach diversity, some students will feel uncomfortable … at least some of the time.

 The schools by outlawing Christians are not promoting diversity … they are promoting censorship.

 And this censorship masquerading as “diversity” isn’t just happening in pro-socialist states, it’s happening all across the nation – including your neighborhood government/public school.

 In contrast, a survey found that 74% of respondents thought Christmas should be celebrated in public schools.

 Now … if only more of the 74% majority would voice their disagreement with what the progressive minority is doing with Christmas … instead of acting indifferent…

 3. The removal of the Christmas story from the public square.